sarangaSena/STM32-Project/README.md

-# STM32 Embedded C Projects
+# STM32 Bare-Metal Programming C Projects

 Development of STM32 projects using C language targets open community support and learning.
 This repository provides accessible, well-documented examples to guide users from basic to advanced levels of embedded systems programming.